Moving to Denmark from the UK

 Healthcare

 Denmark offers excellent public healthcare facilities, which include access to doctors, pharmacists, dentists and other special medical care.
-The healthcare services are available to nationals and all EU/EEA nationals with a valid European Health Insurance Card (EHIC) and is state funded, so the majority of medical treatment is free.
+The healthcare services are available to nationals and all EU/EEA nationals with a valid European Health Insurance Card (EHIC) and it’s state funded, so the majority of medical treatment is free.

 Once you’ve relocated to Denmark, you will need to register with the National Register in your municipality to receive a health insurance card.
-This will grant you access to healthcare facilities and should be taken with you for any visits to doctors, dentist or medical practitioners.
+This will grant you access to healthcare facilities and should be taken with you for any visits to doctors, dentists or medical practitioners.

 Job market

-That being said, the best way for expats to find work is with an inter-company transfer or if that isn’t an option it’s time to brush up on your Danish.
+You’ll find the best way for expats to find work is with an inter-company transfer or if that isn’t an option it’s time to brush up on your Danish.
 Despite the majority of people having a good grasp of English in business, going up against locals without knowing a little bit of the language could set you back.

 There are also a large number of successful self-employed people in Denmark, with many running trade companies, restaurants, bars and agricultural businesses.
 If you’re a budding entrepreneur, this could be the perfect opportunity to take the plunge.